Saturday, September 23, 2023

 “Although the term ‘priest’ (Greek hiereus) refers to the entire Christian people, it is given to no church office in the New Testament.
 First appearing in the 2nd century, the office is associated with the establishment of the eucharistic sacrifice, over which the priest was called to preside.
 No doubt the development of the monarchical episcopate also contributed to the emergence of the priesthood…” (https://www.britannica.com/topic/Roman-Catholicism/Structure-of-the-church)

-William Perkins contended that offerings were made by all the faithful, not exclusively priests or bishops:
+Cambridge Theologian William Perkins contended that offerings were made by all the faithful, not exclusively priests or bishops:

 "...the fathers’ sacrifice was offered by the whole church, being the oblation of all the faithful.
 “We all,” says Justin, in dialogo cum Triphone, “how many soever we be that are called after the name of Jesus Christ, are made truly the priests of God, as He Himself testifies, saying that everywhere He would have pure and acceptable sacrifices offered Him.”
 And this is also proveable out of Augustine, Contra Faustum, lib.
 20, cap.
 18."

 There are certainly statements in regard to the communion elements being connected to or associated with the body and blood of Jesus Christ.
 However, there is no straightforward, clear-cut explanation of how the symbols of bread and wine and the realities that they represent correlate.
-There were different degrees of realism present throughout their writings.
+There were different degrees of realism present throughout the church father's writings.
 While it would be incorrect to say that all of the church fathers held to the elements of the Lord's Supper as being "mere" symbols, it took several hundred years for Roman Catholic eucharistic theology to reach a full stage of development.
 Paschasius Radberts (785-865) explicitly articulated the doctrine of transubstantiation (without using that specific word) in his book titled On the Body and Blood of the Lord.

 "But if the Mass is a sacrifice, then those offering it clearly are priests.
 And if the Church from its earliest days has understood the Mass to be sacrificial, then likewise it has understood presbyters and bishops to be exercising priesthood."

 Is it not lovely how these people do not have to prove their doctrine from Scripture because if it comes from the Roman Catholic hierarchy, it cannot be argued?
-It can be said that this Roman Catholic author is just whistling past the graveyard because he does not try to offer even a shred of evidence from the New Testament that there was an ordained ministerial priesthood.
+It can be said that this author is just whistling past the graveyard because he does not try to offer even a shred of evidence from the New Testament that there was an ordained ministerial priesthood.
 Further, church "fathers" were capable of superstition and re-imagining what Scripture actually said.
 At most, patristic statements amount to evidence that men believed certain ideas to be apostolic teaching, not that they actually are.

 Wednesday, August 16, 2023